Iowa golf notebook | Hawkeye men close out fall slate at Fallen Oak Collegiate Invitational, women set to compete in Rainbow Wahine Invitational

 New Mexico State has rolled through the fall portion of its schedule, earning top-five finishes at all four events it has competed in.
 The Hawkeyes and Aggies have some familiarity with each other as both clubs competed in the Badger Invitational from Sept.
 17-19.

-Nevada comes off of a stellar third place showing in the Golf Iconic Classic, hosted by New Mexico State.
-In each of the Wolfpack’s three tournaments to open the new campaign, Nevada has secured top 10 finishes in all of them.
+Nevada is coming off a stellar third-place finish in the Golf Iconic Classic hosted by New Mexico State.
+Nevada secured top 10 finishes in each of its first three tournaments.

 The rest of the field includes Utah Valley, UNC-Asheville, Murray State, Cal State-Fullerton, Cal State-Northridge, Kennesaw State, Sacramento State, UC-Davis, British Columbia, and Osaka Gakuin.